 Research experience is also a great way to make your application to medical school stand out.
 There are a multitude of summer research fellowships available.
 Deadlines are usually fall/winter for research experiences the following summer.
 This is a good website with links to lots of different programs: http://people.rit.edu/gtfsbi/Symp/premed.htm

 Medical schools are looking for students that are not only strong academically, but that also exhibit the character traits desirable in a doctor.
 Put simply, they are looking for an academically strong student who is also a caring individual, tuned into the needs of their community.
 For this reason, it is important to seek out opportunities to get involved in community service as you build your resume.
 You should seek opportunities that you are sincerely interested in that will enrich your application with information about your character.
 This may include health-related activities (volunteering at a nursing home or free clinic, for example), but it need not be health-related (working with the homeless, coaching a youth sports team, etc.).

 Medical College Admissions Test (MCAT2015)

-Deadlines for application to allopathic medical schools (M.D) vary between October and December for most programs, but you may apply earlier if you have MCAT scores.
-Applications are submitted through a centralized application services, AMCAS, and will include your detailed academic record, experiences, and letters of reference from faculty and health-care professionals whom you have shadowed.
+eadlines for application to allopathic medical schools (M.D) vary between October and December for most programs, but you may apply earlier if you have MCAT scores.
+Applications are submitted through a centralized application service, AMCAS, and will include your detailed academic record, experiences, and letters of reference from faculty and health-care professionals whom you have shadowed.
 Applications to osteopathic medical schools (D.O.) are typically due in January-March, although a few are as early as October or as late as April.
-Application components will be similar to allopathic medical schools.
-The centralized application service for osteopathic medical schools is located at centralized application service for osteopathic medical schools.
+Application components will be similar to allopathic medical schools submitted through the application service for osteopathic medical schools.